-'Fittest woman on the planet' wins gold medal after family tragedy
+'Fittest woman on earth' wins gold medal after family tragedy

 "But I felt, if he can believe in me, surely I should be able to believe in myself."

 CrossFit can be brutal.
 It's aerobic, anaerobic; muscle-burning, sometimes stomach-churning.
-Toomey finished runner-up in the CrossFit Games in 2015 and 2016 before winning the title last year to be crowned the 'fittest woman on the planet'.
+Toomey finished runner-up in the CrossFit Games in 2015 and 2016 before winning the title last year to be crowned the "fittest woman on earth."

 The sport compliments weightlifting, said Toomey, as it not only helps with technique but also makes her fitter.

-Training to become not only the 'fittest women on earth' but also a Commonwealth champion is relentless.
+Training to become not only the "fittest women on earth" but also a Commonwealth champion is relentless.
 She will start at the crack of dawn either at the track, in the pool or on a bike, making the most of her country's beautiful weather.

 But hours of her day are spent in the gym, instructing classes in the morning and training in the afternoon, though she never regards it as a chore.